 Necessary Supplies

 While there are a few tools that will make cleaning your commercial gas grill easier, there really isn’t much specialized equipment required.
 Start with the basics.
-You’ll need a cannister, bucket, or tub that will be used to collect grease.
-You’ll need some kind of abrasive item such as a heavy wire brush, grill block, or a metal scraper.
+You’ll need a canister, bucket, or tub that will be used to collect grease.
+You’ll need some kind of abrasive item, such as a heavy wire brush, grill block, or a metal scraper.
 You may also want to use a cleaner of some sort to break up cooked-on grease and sanitize the freshly cleaned surfaces.

 Re-Seasoning Your Grill